Mason & Dixon: Two: America

-A heavy thunderstorm is the backdrop for the first half of the episode, which features the standard bickering between Mason & Dixon and some notes on the drawing of Arcs and Tangents on the line.
+A heavy thunderstorm is the backdrop for the first half of the episode, which features the standard bickering between Mason and Dixon and some notes on the drawing of Arcs and Tangents on the line.
 Ordered to extend the Tangent and Meridian, the crew passes into dairy country and young Nathanael in particular is smitten by one of the plethora of fair milk-maids.